-The Lieutenant-Governor's twin reserve powers of veto and reservation are generally coupled with disallowance as a technique of federal control over the provinces.
-While a case can be made for the preservation of disallowance as the considered exercise of power in very exceptional circumstances by a careful and responsible federal government, no such case can be made for the reserve powers of the Lieutenant-Governor.
-There are two reasons for this.
+The circumstances which could revive the normally dormant federal power of disallowance are therefore peculiar.
+Nevertheless, the power of disallowance does give to the central government a last ultimate weapon against a province whose unorthodoxy is so extreme as to imperil the stability of the economy or the survival of the country.6 two reasons for this.
 The royal veto is an incongruous device which offends against the rhetoric of our constitutional tradition.
-Furthermore, these powers are prone to unskillful and inappropriate use by Lieutenant-Governors who, as a class, are not likely to be versed in constitutional law or rich in political experience."
-Even in Macdonald's time the federal government was occasionally embarrassed by Lieutenant-Governors invoking their reserve powers unwisely.
+Furthermore, these powers are prone to unskilful and inappropriate use by Lieutenant-Governors who, as a class, are not nowadays likely to be versed in constitutional law or rich in political experience.7 Even in Macdonald's time the federal government was occasionally embarrassed by Lieutenant-Governors invoking their reserve powers unwisely.
 Consequently, Macdonald was prompted to lay down, in a minute of council in 1882, the doctrine that reservation should be used, except in the unlikely case of extreme necessity, only on the instruction of the federal government.
 Even in 1882 Macdonald felt that the "facility of communication" was such that extreme necessity should "seldom if ever arise."